- Lodge Locations

 Sal Salis, Ningaloo Reef – the closest reef to the Australian mainland on the Western Australian coast.
-This wild bush luxury tent camp is a haven for snorkeling, fishing, exploring the reef straight form the beach, and the highlight experience, swimming with the world’s largest fish the whale shark.
+This wild bush luxury tent camp is a haven for snorkelling, fishing, exploring the reef straight from the beach, and the highlight experience, swimming with the world’s largest fish the whale shark.
 The camp and activities are suitable for children five years and over.
 More…

 Silky Oaks Lodge, is located in a stunning riverside location adjoining one of the oldest living rainforests the World Heritage listed Daintree National Park and welcomes children 12 years and over.
 More…

-Arkaba – accepts children of 8 years and above.
+Arkaba Homestead – welcomes children of 8 years and above.
 With only 5 rooms, the best way to experience Arkaba as a family is with an exclusive use stay, either with another family or on your own.

 Capella Lodge – children ten years and over are welcome at this contemporary beach-house style lodge on the tiny island paradise Lord Howe, it’s World Heritage-listed and home to the world’s southern- most coral reef.
 Families will love snorkelling to see vibrant corals and diverse marine life including anemone fish and turtles, collecting shells along white-sanded beaches, and the unforgettable experience of hand- feeding giant kingfish.
 More…